-The North American Industry Classification System (NAICS) is a system created to classify companies operating in the U.S., Canada and Mexico, based on the industry they operate in.
+The North American Industry Classification System (NAICS) is a coding standard created to classify companies operating in the U.S., Canada and Mexico based on the industry they operate in.

 The primary purpose of creating NAICS, according to the U.S. Census Bureau, is to classify businesses “for the purpose of collecting, analyzing and publishing statistical data related to the U.S. business economy.”